Minor Hockey in Red Deer

 Registration Fees Cover

-Each program and level has a participation fee that covers a variety of essential costs, including:
+Each program and level have a participation fee that covers a variety of essential costs, including but no limited to:

 • Hockey Canada/Hockey Alberta fees and Insurance